 I don’t make crab legs often, but when I do, I don’t mess around.
 These grilled Old Bay crab legs were definitely some of the best I’ve ever had.
 The flavor was just incredible.
 I hint of smoke from the grill, that great Old Bay flavoring, a little citrus from the lemon, and of course, butter.
-The liquid used to baste the legs as they cook is used as an incredible dipping sauce that is so packed with flavor you could just drink it right out of the bowl.
+The liquid for basting the legs as they cook is also great as a dipping sauce.
+Packed with flavor, you could just drink it right out of the bowl.

 The grilled Old Bay crab legs are cooked over indirect heat, around 350 F. You don’t want to overcook them, so keep an eye on them.
 I rotated the pan after 10 minutes to make sure the legs got cooked evenly.
 And don’t forget to baste them.
 Not only will the legs taste better but the butter sauce will absorb more of that great crab flavor too.